HorizonChaser12/FaceAndHandRecognition/README.md

 ## Troubleshooting

-- If the script is not recognizing your hand gestures properly, try adjusting the min_detection_confidence and min_tracking_confidence parameters in the hands =
+- If the script is not recognizing your hand gestures properly, try adjusting the min_detection_confidence and min_tracking_confidence parameters in the hands = mpHands.Hands() function.
-  mpHands.Hands() function.
 - Make sure the lighting conditions are suitable for accurate hand and face detection.
-- If you get some issues while installing Face-Recognition Module then use the dlip-master.zip and read the instructions.
+- If you get some issues while installing Face-Recognition Module then use the dlib-master.zip and read the instructions.

 ## Future Development